kaustubh-seachange/DigiTinder/README.md

 # DigiTinder: Test Project

-This repository contains a detailed test iOS App uses VIPER design pattern and certain third party libraries to achieve and build the features outlined in test project using third-party libraries/frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.
+This repository contains a detailed test iOS App uses VIPER design pattern and certain third party libraries to achieve and build the features outlined in test project using third-party libraries/frameworks like CryptoSwift.

 ## Read the below listed article.